CPAP Rainout: Is My CPAP Trying to Drown Me?

-First off, we need to get an understanding of what’s actually occurring with rainout.
-Rainout results when water vapor traveling from the humidifier comes in contact with the cooler, inner wall of the tubing.
-(Picture the outside of a cold can of soda on a humid summer day.)
-Such vapor condenses, and forms droplets.
+First off, we need to get an understanding of what’s actually occurring with a CPAP rainout.
+Rainout results when water vapor traveling from the humidifier comes in contact with the cooler, inner wall of the tubing (picture the outside of a cold can of soda on a humid summer day).
+Such vapor creates condensation in CPAP tubing, and forms droplets.
 These droplets can accumulate to such an extent that rolling over in bed can send an army of them rushing toward your face with the force of the Old Faithful (or so it might seem).
-Many a CPAP user has awakened gasping and reaching for tissues to dry themselves off.
+Leaving many CPAP users to awaken gasping and reaching for tissues to dry themselves off.

 The first way to deal with this is to let gravity work for us.
 If possible, the CPAP machine should be located lower than our mask when we’re in sleeping position.
 If this can’t be done, we should at least position our hose so that there’s a substantial hose droop that hangs lower than the rest of our gear.
 Now, any accumulated water will have to fight the forces of gravity in order to reach our face.

-Still another approach would be to change the ambient room temperature to more closely match that of the heated water vapor passing through the CPAP tube.
+Still another approach to preventing CPAP condensation would be to change the ambient room temperature to more closely match that of the heated water vapor passing through the CPAP tube.
 If you’re like me, and you’re particular about your sleeping climate, (I don’t enjoy sleeping in tropical rainforest-like conditions), this approach may not be for you.

 For those with serious rainout problems, ones that ordinary hose insulators can’t seem to fix, there’s the Rolls Royce of rainout solutions: The heated CPAP hose.
 This type of hose has a heating element running through its length that elevates the temperature just enough so as to keep the humidifier water in vapor form.
 This style of hose replaces your conventional CPAP hose, and either plugs into the wall, or is powered by the CPAP machine itself.
 While somewhat pricier than the other rainout remedies, many have found that a dry night’s sleep is worth the extra expense.